chanedwin/pydistinct/README.md

 It provides a python implementation for the statistical estimators in Haas as well as an XGB ensemble estimator to predict the total number [In progress].

-## Estimators available (Haas et al, 1995) :
-* goodmans_estimator : Implementation of Goodman's estimator (Goodman 1949), unique unbiased estimator of D
-* chao_estimator : Implementation of Chao's estimator (Chao 1984), using counts of values that appear exactly once and twice
-* jackknife_estimator : Jackknife scheme for estimating D (Ozsoyoglu et al., 1991)
-* chao_lee_estimator : Implementation of Chao and Lee's estimator (Chao and Lee, 1984) using a natural estimator of coverage
-* shlossers_estimator : Implementation of Shlosser's Estimator (Shlosser 1981) using a Bernoulli Sampling scheme
-* sichel_estimator : Implementation of Sichel’s Parametric Estimator (Sichel 1986a, 1986b and 1992) which uses a zero-truncated generalized inverse Gaussian-Poisson to estimate D
-* method_of_moments_estimator : Simple Method-of-Moments Estimator to estimate D (Haas et al, 1995)
-* bootstrap_estimator : Implementation of a bootstrap estimator to estimate D (Smith and Van Bell 1984; Haas et al, 1995)
-* horvitz_thompson_estimator : Implementation of the Horvitz-Thompson Estimator to estimate D (Sarndal, Swensson, and Wretman 1992; Haas et al, 1995)
-* method_of_moments_v2_estimator : Method-of-Moments Estimator with equal frequency assumption while still sampling from a finite relation (Haas et al, 1995)
-* method_of_moments_v3_estimator : Method-of-Moments Estimator without equal frequency assumption (Haas et al, 1995)
-* smoothed_jackknife_estimator : Jackknife scheme for estimating D that accounts for true bias structures (Haas et al, 1995)
-* hybrid_estimator : Hybrid Estimator that uses Shlosser's estimator when data is skewed and Smooth jackknife estimator when data is not.
-Skew is computed by using an approximate chi square test for uniformity

-Edge Case : Where all values seen are unique (d unique values in sequence of length d), no statistical method works and the methods fall back to a special case of [birthday problem](https://en.wikipedia.org/wiki/Birthday_problem) with no collisions.
-In this problem, we try different values of the distinct values in the population (D), and estimate the probability that we draw d unique values from it with no collision.
-Intuitively, if our sample contains 10 unique values, then D is more likely to be 100 than 10.
-If we set a posterior probability (default 0.1), we can then compute the smallest value for D where the probability is greater than 0.1.
-You can tweak the probability of the birthday solution to get the lower bound (around 0.1) or an upper bound estimate (something like 0.9) of D.

-Computation of N (population size):

 ## Requirements